skinnydoo/ktor-realworld-sample/README.md

 This codebase was created to familiarize myself with Ktor, as well as the [graphql-kotlin](https://opensource.expediagroup.com/graphql-kotlin/docs/) library.
 It is not intended to be production ready, but it includes CRUD operations, authentication, routing, pagination, and more.

-We've gone to great lengths to adhere to the Kotlin community styleguides & best practices.

 For more information on how to this works with other frontends/backends, head over to the [RealWorld](https://github.com/gothinkster/realworld) repo.